-- 9.14.
-TheAn insolvency practitioner needs to should be satisfied, at each stage of the process, that there are procedures in place to ensure that ana full assessment is made of the debtor's personal and financial circumstances.
+14. An insolvency practitioner should be satisfied, at each stage of the process, that there are procedures in place to ensure that a full assessment is made of the debtor's personal and financial circumstances.
 The assessment should be documented contemporaneously to record the debtor's circumstances and, if this is conducted by way of a telephone or video-conference call an electronic recording, or if none was made, a note of the call, should form part of the records and be retained.
-The assessment should include the following: - a) the solutions available and their viability;
+The assessment should include the following: